steveberdy/steveberdy/README.md

 Hi, I'm Steve.
-I like coffee and open source software.
+I like drinking coffee and developing software.

+I most frequently program in Javascript, C# and Python, but C++ is growing on me!

-My code is in .NET 6!
-See the [contributors list](https://dotnet.microsoft.com/en-us/thanks/v6.0.0-rc.1).
+My code is in .NET 6 and above!
+See the [contributors list](https://dotnet.microsoft.com/en-us/thanks/6.0).

 | Languages | Platforms & Tools | Backend
 | --------- | --------- | ------